ilmente/vue-class/docs/03-state-management-and-application-data-flow.md

 - **store**
     - holds the application data
     - manages the application state
-    - receives actions
+    - defines and "receives" actions
 - **state**
     - defined by data
     - represents the application behaviour at any specific moment in time
-    - mutates by responding to an action
+    - *mutates* by responding to an action
 - **action**
     - *triggers* a *mutation* in the state
     - defines the application internal API